jnozzi/cocoadev.com/markdown/OpenGLTextureMapping.md

 What does the actual rendering code look like?
 Does it correctly bind the texture and then make the glTexCoord2f calls preceding each vertex?

---General/JeffDisher
+--JeffDisher

 ----

-If you're not sure whether it's the texture not getting loaded or the stuff not rendering properly, have a look at General/OpenGL Profiler.
+If you're not sure whether it's the texture not getting loaded or the stuff not rendering properly, have a look at OpenGL Profiler.
 It can show you all of the textures loaded in your application, so you can directly see whether the texture has been loaded without your potentially buggy rendering code getting in the way.
 Beware, though, of textures that are white-on-transparent, they often look like they're not loaded and then you spend an hour running around in circles chasing the wrong thing!
 (Can you tell this happened to me?)

 ----

 I am using glTexCoords after every vertice, I added the prototype to the header and got the texture to load fine.
-Oh by the way alot of this code was stolen from General/NeHe tutorials (the one on texture mapping).
+Oh by the way alot of this code was stolen from NeHe tutorials (the one on texture mapping).
 I appreciate the help thanks.

 ----
-There are lots of General/NeHe examples that build and work with Cocoa unmodified.
-What is different between what you wrote and the General/NeHe tutorial ?
+There are lots of NeHe examples that build and work with Cocoa unmodified.
+What is different between what you wrote and the NeHe tutorial ?
 Here are several common mbeginner mistakes:
 - Enabled lighting when it shouldn't be.
 - Disabled lighting when it shouldn't be.